Differential information theory: The class

 Bitwise XOR on binary strings is a weaker operation than Subset Sum on binary numbers.
 It is in fact Subset Sum modulo 2 on binary numbers.
-This restriction blocks the known proofs of $NP$ completeness of Subset Sum.
-Subset Bitwise XOR is fundamentally less expressive.
-Subset Bitwise XOR is harder than subset sum since the problem specification contains less information about its solution.
-In this sense Subset Bitwise XOR seems to be a \emph{minimal} problem in $NP$.There are many ways to illustrate the difference between Subset Bitwise XOR and $NP$-complete problems: \begin{itemize} \item The information efficiency of Bitwise XOR is constant and consequently lower than that of addition. \item Bitwise XOR is defined on finite domains.
+There are many ways to illustrate the difference between Subset Bitwise XOR and $NP$-complete problems: \begin{itemize} \item The information efficiency of Bitwise XOR is constant and consequently lower than that of addition, but higher than cardinality. \item Bitwise XOR is in $P$ via Gaussian elimination.
+The columns and rows of an instance of subset bitwise XOR can be permuted at liberty.
+This is also the case for the cardinality operation, but not for the sum operation.
+It seems this internal `coherence' preserved by the carry-overs of the sum operation is important for the hardness of the subset sum problem class. \item Bitwise XOR is defined on finite domains.
 Addition is closed for the whole set $\mathbb{N}$. \item The problem class is \emph{constraint-free}.
 Any (random) string of adequate length defines a problem instance.
 Any binary string of length $p \times q$ defines a normalized SB-XOR problem of $p$ vectors of length $q$.
-There are $2^{p \times q}$ of such problems and if one wants to be sure there are no double vectors, the size of the set of problems is somewhat smaller but still astronomical ${2^q \choose p}$. \item The checking function is a \emph{safe encryption function} (see paragraph \ref{BITWXORENC}). \item It destroys information at \emph{maximum speed} of one bit per operation. \item It is sensitive under \emph{maximum entropy}: the yes- no-instances are densely distributed and one bit removed from each other. \end{itemize}
+There are $2^{p \times q}$ of such problems and if one wants to be sure there are no double vectors, the size of the set of problems is somewhat smaller but still astronomical ${2^q \choose p}$. \item It destroys information at \emph{maximum speed} of one bit per operation. \item It is sensitive under \emph{maximum entropy}: the yes- no-instances are densely distributed and one bit removed from each other. \end{itemize}

 It is clear that there might be an abundance of circumstances in which problems like Subset Bitwise XOR (SB-XOR) occur in nature.
 Any situation in which we have $n$-independent Bernoulli processes generates SB-XOR problems.
-If we let the $n$ processes run for $nk$ steps we have a set of $nk$ binary vectors of lenght $n$ and we can ask the question wether a subset of these vectors absorb another vector.
-Since SB-XOR is defined on the basis of strings and random strings generate hard cases of SB-XOR the average case complexity of SB-XOR is high.
-On the other hand the number of situations in which MMK has a useful application seems to be low.
-It is conceivable that SB-XOR-like problems occur in planning or scheduling problems or in the context of cryptography (see paragraph \ref{BITWXORENC}), but since SB-XOR is effectively unsolvable and has a high average case complexity we would not be able to function in the world if our survivival would depend on it. `Useful' problems in $NP$ seem to occur only in languages that are more expressive than the vector representations of SB-XOR, like subset sum or SAT.
+If we let the $n$ processes run for $nk$ steps we have a set of $nk$ binary vectors of length $n$ and we can ask the question wether a subset of these vectors absorb another vector.